boazbk/tcs/lec_19_cryptography.md

 * It is not possible to obtain such a scheme with key that is even a single bit shorter than the plaintext.

-How does this mesh with the fact that, as we've already seen, people routinely use cryptosystems with a 16 bytes  key but  many terrabytes of plaintext?
+How does this mesh with the fact that, as we've already seen, people routinely use cryptosystems with a 16 bytes  key but  many terabytes of plaintext?
 The proof of [longkeysthm](){.ref} does give in fact a way to break all these cryptosystems, but an examination of this proof shows that it only yields an algorithm with time  _exponential in the length of the key_.
 This motivates the following relaxation of perfect secrecy  to a condition known as _"computational secrecy"_.
 Intuitively, an encryption scheme is  computationally secret if no polynomial time algorithm can break it.